Virtual StatsPD@Waite meeting

 Every month, the professional development meetings of statisticians and data scientists at Waite, known as StatsPD@Waite, bring together specialists in various aspects of data sciences in agriculture from Waite, Roseworthy and Adelaide.

-Please join us for the next StatsPD@Waite meeting where Beverly Gogel from the Centre of Bioinformatics and Biometrics in University of Wollongong will present on her current projects.
+Please join us for the next virtual StatsPD@Waite meeting where Dr. Max Moldovan from the Biometry Hub will present on exact inference.

 Please email Beata Sznajder for details of the Zoom meeting.

 Exact inference revisited and the new developments in empirical data analyses: causal inference